OAuth DC Handbook

 It allows users to authenticate using external Identity Providers (IdPs) such as Okta, Azure AD, Google, Keycloak, Ping, and custom OAuth/OIDC providers.

-This document outlines the key features available in the app, applicable to Cloud, Server, and Data Center, with platform-specific notes highlighted where required.
+This document outlines the key features available in the app for Server and Data Center deployments, with platform-specific notes highlighted where required.

 Supported Authentication Standards